Atlow History, Family Crest & Coats of Arms

 Early Notables of the Atlow family (pre 1700)

-1594-1682), an English politician, Member of Parliament for Calne (1640-1644), a Royalist supporter; John Lowe (1628-1667), an English politician who sat...
 Another 38 words (3 lines of text) are included under the topic Early Atlow Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Atlow family to Ireland

 Some of the Atlow family moved to Ireland, but this topic is not covered in this excerpt.

 Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Atlow family to the New World and Oceana
+Migration of the Atlow family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Atlow or a variant listed above were: John Low settled in Barbados in 1663; Joseph Low settled in Delaware in 1682; Leonard Low settled with his wife Anna and three children in Carolina in 1754.